 - On vacation.
 Go to the beach.
 Go skiing.
 Go camping.
 While you are away and everyone is more relaxed and away from the obligations of home, everyone may have more time and focus to be able to talk.

 - In your student’s room – late at night.
 Remember that student time is not always parent time.
-Especially if your student has been living away at school, his inner clock may not mesh with yours.
+Especially if your student has been living away at school, their inner clock may not mesh with yours.
 If you can keep your eyes open, try a late night conversation.
 This may be prime time for your student.

 - At a scheduled meeting.
 If you need an extended or serious conversation, make a plan to sit down together at a time convenient for both of you.
 Give yourself, and your student, time to think about what you both need to say.
 Make an appointment with each other.